-If you installed IBM Spectrum Control using the typical installation and used the same DB2 user ID and password for the items IBM Spectrum Control requires, then when you change the DB2 password, you must also change the passwords for the items that the DB2 password applies to.
-For example, the DB2 administrative password might also apply to the following items:
+If you installed IBM Spectrum Control using a normal installation and used the same DB2 user ID and password for the items IBM Spectrum Control requires, then when you change the DB2 password, you must also change the passwords for the items that the DB2 password applies to.

-- Database administration user ID and password (for the Data Server or Device server to connect to the database) - Database user ID and password to create the database schema - Host authentication password (for the Storage Resource agents to communicate with the Device server)
+The DB2 administrative password might also apply to the following items:

-- Storage Resource agent service login user ID and password (for Windows only, if this user ID does not exist) - WebSphere administration user ID and password (for the Device server to communicate with embedded WebSphere if the user ID does not exist).
-This is the case only if you select OS authentication during the IBM Spectrum Control installation.
-If you chose LDAP authentication, then the WebSphere administration user ID and password are set to the LDAP TPC Administrator username and password. - Tivoli Common Reporting Cognos Content Store database password in a multiple-server installation where the Cognos Content Store database is installed on the different DB2 server instance than the IBM Spectrum Control database repository.
+- Database administration user ID and password (for the Data or Device server to connect to the database) - · Database user ID and password to create the database schema - Host authentication password (for the Storage Resource agents to communicate with the Device server) - Storage Resource agent service login user ID and password (for Windows only, if this user ID does not exist) - Tivoli Common Reporting Cognos Content Store database password in a multiple-server installation where the Cognos Content Store database is installed on the different DB2 server instance than the IBM Spectrum Control database repository.
 Use the Cognos Configuration tool to update the Cognos Content Store database password.
-This tool is located in the following directory: - On Windows operating systems: JazzSM_INST_DIR\reporting\cognos\bin64\ tcr_cogconfig.bat. - On AIX® or Linux operating systems: JazzSM INST DIR/reporting/cognos/ bin64/tcr_cogconfig.sh.
+This tool is located in the following directories: - On Windows operating systems: JazzSM_installation_dir\reporting\cognos\ bin64\tcr_cogconfig.bat. - On AIX[®] or Linux operating systems: JazzSM_installation_dir/reporting/ cognos/bin64/tcr_cogconfig.sh